Swiss chalet

 Shopping in New Glarus

 Another cute place is the Blumenladen.
-This flower store has lots of fun gift ideas for home and garden.
+This flower store has lots of gift ideas for home and garden, plus beautiful fountains and seasonal flower displays.

 Summer Festivals